How to Make Delicious Glaze Icing

 Once you know how to make this glaze, you can add other ingredients to produce different glaze flavors.
 I've experimented and have found I occasionally use these variations.

-It's fun to experiment to see how you can use your glaze, and if desired, how you can add other ingredients to it for different flavors.
+It's fun to experiment to see how you can use your glaze for different topping effects, and if desired, how you can add other ingredients to it for different flavors.

 A Word About Frozen Treats

 Glaze is best on cakes, loaves, or donuts that haven't been frozen and then thawed.
-While you can freeze these items with glaze on them, it later becomes runny.
+While you can freeze these items with glaze on them, it later becomes runny, which spoils the effect.
+A far better approach, if you want to make items ahead of time and freeze them, is to freeze these items unglazed and once they are completely thawed, to add glaze to them.

-Now that you've read this article and seen how easy glaze is to make, I hope you will be eager to try it.
-Please share you thoughts in the poll below or ask any questions.
+Now that you've read this article and seen how to make glaze icing and how easy the process is, I hope you will be eager to try it.
+Please share you thoughts in the poll below.

 So Easy to Make, So Delicious